mohiuddin-khan-shiam/mohiuddin-khan-shiam.github.io/_posts/2025-12-16-quantum-machine-learning.md

 ## Trend 4: Better data encoding strategies

-Encoding classical data into quantum states is not a detail—it’s often the bottleneck.
+Encoding classical data into quantum states is not a detail, it’s often the bottleneck.

 Trends here include: